cloudcr0w/cloudcr0w/README.md

 - SSL (Let's Encrypt): Secure communication over HTTPS.
 - HTML, CSS, JavaScript: Frontend technologies to build a responsive and interactive user interface.

-### 2. :construction: :construction: :construction: Gym entry app in progress :construction: :construction: :construction:
+### 2. Gym entry app :construction: in progress :construction:
 - AWS Cognito – for user management, authentication, and secure sign-up/login flows.
 - AWS Rekognition – for facial recognition to identify members at the gym entrance.
 - AWS Lambda – for serverless backend logic to handle user interactions and processes.